-- (1) Subject to paragraphs (3) and (4), the Attorney General - (a) may at any time give to the Court a statement of matters that the Attorney General considers relevant for the purpose -
+- (1) Subject to paragraphs (3) and (4), the Attorney General - (a) may at any time give to the Court a statement of matters that the Attorney General considers relevant for the purpose - (i) of determining whether the defendant has benefited from any relevant criminal conduct. - (ii) of assessing the value of the defendant's benefit from that conduct, or - (iii) of making any of the determinations under Article 28B(1), (3), (4), (5) or (9); and

-- (i) of determining whether the defendant has benefited from any relevant criminal conduct, or - (ii) of assessing the value of the defendant's benefit from that conduct; and - (b) shall give to the Court such a statement, setting out all information available to the Attorney General that is relevant for the purposes of Article 5(5) and (6), if the case is one in which the Attorney General has asked the Court to apply that Article for the purposes of Article 3. - (2) In this Article, such a statement is referred to as an "Attorney General's statement". - (3) Where the Court proceeds under Article 3 without being asked by the Attorney General to do so, it may require the Attorney General to give an Attorney General's statement within such period as it may determine. - (4) Where the Attorney General applies to the Court under any of Articles 9, 12, 13 and 14 the Attorney General shall give to the Court, within such time as it may direct, an Attorney General's statement. - (5) Where the Attorney General has given an Attorney General's statement - (a) the Attorney General may at any time give the Court a further Attorney General's statement; and - (b) the Court may at any time require the Attorney General to give it a further Attorney General's statement, within such further period as it may direct. - (6) Where any Attorney General's statement has been given and the Court is satisfied that a copy of the statement has been served on the defendant, it may require the defendant - (a) to indicate to it, within such period as it may direct, the extent to which the defendant accepts each allegation in the statement; and - (b) so far as the defendant does not accept any such allegation, to give particulars of any matters on which the defendant proposes to rely. - (7) Where the Court has given a direction under this Article, it may at any time vary it by a further direction. - (8) Where the defendant accepts to any extent any allegation in any Attorney General's statement, the Court may, for the purposes of - (a) determining whether the defendant has benefited from relevant criminal conduct; or - (b) assessing the value of the defendant's benefit from relevant criminal conduct, treat the defendant's acceptance as conclusive of the matters to which it relates.

-(9) If the defendant fails in any respect to comply with a requirement under paragraph (6), the defendant may be treated for the purposes of this Article as accepting every allegation in the Attorney General's statement in question, apart from -

-- (a) any allegation in respect of which the defendant has complied with the requirement; and - (b) any allegation that the defendant has benefited from an offence or that any property was obtained by the defendant as a result of or in connection with the commission of an offence.
+- (b) shall give to the Court such a statement, setting out all information available to the Attorney General that is relevant for the purposes of Article 5(5) and (6), if the case is one in which the Attorney General has asked the Court to apply that Article for the purposes of Article 3.32 - (2) In this Article, such a statement is referred to as an "Attorney General's statement". - (3) Where the Court proceeds under Article 3 without being asked by the Attorney General to do so, it may require the Attorney General to give an Attorney General's statement within such period as it may determine. - (4) Where the Attorney General applies to the Court under any of Articles 9, 12, 13 and 14 the Attorney General shall give to the Court, within such time as it may direct, an Attorney General's statement. - (5) Where the Attorney General has given an Attorney General's statement - (a) the Attorney General may at any time give the Court a further Attorney General's statement; and - (b) the Court may at any time require the Attorney General to give it a further Attorney General's statement, within such further period as it may direct. - (6) Where any Attorney General's statement has been given and the Court is satisfied that a copy of the statement has been served on the defendant, it may require the defendant - (a) to indicate to it, within such period as it may direct, the extent to which the defendant accepts each allegation in the statement; and - (b) so far as the defendant does not accept any such allegation, to give particulars of any matters on which the defendant proposes to rely. - (7) Where the Court has given a direction under this Article, it may at any time vary it by a further direction. - (8) Where the defendant accepts to any extent any allegation in any Attorney General's statement, the Court may, for the purposes of - (a) determining whether the defendant has benefited from relevant criminal conduct: - (b) assessing the value of the defendant's benefit from relevant criminal conduct; or - (c) making any of the determinations under Article 28B(1), (3), (4), (5) or (9), treat the defendant's acceptance as conclusive of the matters to which it relates.33 - (9) If the defendant fails in any respect to comply with a requirement under paragraph (6), the defendant may be treated for the purposes of this Article as accepting every allegation in the Attorney General's statement in question, apart from - (a) any allegation in respect of which the defendant has complied with the requirement - (b) any allegation that the defendant has benefited from an offence or that any property was obtained by the defendant as a result of or in connection with the commission of an offence; and